Browser Fingerprinting: How to Bypass it During Web Scraping

 })();

-Patching leaks in headless browsers like Selenium browser fingerprint, Playwright, and Puppeteer makes your request seem more natural.
-Unfortunately, this technique is usually insufficient against Web Application Firewalls (WAFs) like Cloudflare and DataDome, which employ advanced techniques that detect these patches.
+Patching leaks in headless browsers, such as Selenium, Playwright, and Puppeteer, makes your requests appear more natural.
+Unfortunately, this technique is usually insufficient against Web Application Firewalls (WAFs) such as Cloudflare and DataDome, which employ advanced techniques to detect these patches.

 So, what's the solution?